As an Amazon Associate I earn from qualifying purchases.

 - Slice one large orange and add the slices to the bottom of a large glass pitcher.
 Muddle oranges with a muddler or wooden spoon.

-- Juice the other two oranges and add the juice to the pitcher, along with the reserved mulled cranberry syrup, triple sec, and red wine.
+- Juice the other two oranges and add the juice to the pitcher, along with the reserved mulled cranberry syrup, red wine, and triple sec.
 Stir to combine.

 - Roughly chop the remaining ¾ cup of cranberries, then add to the pitcher.
 Allow sangria to chill in the fridge minimum of 2 hours (the longer the better).
 Serve chilled with a cinnamon-sugared rim3.